1 Preamble

 4 Categories of personal data subjects

-b) Recipients of newsletters and other communications (direct marketing via e-mail, text message and other digital channels such as social media, direct marketing from partners, production of event material for marketing purpose)
+c) Recipients of newsletters and other communications (direct marketing via e-mail, text message and other digital channels such as social media, direct marketing from partners, production of event material for marketing purpose).

 5 Sources of personal data

-b) Newsletter sign-up form (including checked box on event registration)
+c) Newsletter sign-up form (including checked box on event registration).

-c) Business partners and potential business partners/Contracts, Internet, Credit reporting firms, Due Diligence research tools
+d) Business partners and potential business partners/Contracts, Internet, Credit reporting firms, Due Diligence research tools.

 6 Personal data processed

-c) Name, contact details, title, company, IP-address, and possibly tax id number and date of birth
+d) Name, contact details, title, company, IP-address, and possibly tax id number and date of birth.

 7 Purpose of processing of personal data

-b) Communication regarding upcoming events and other business and industry news
+c) Communication regarding upcoming events and other business and industry news.

-c) To conduct business and manage business partner relations, including due diligence as part of trade compliance regulations
+d) To conduct business and manage business partner relations, including due diligence as part of trade compliance regulations.

 8 Legal basis for processing of personal data

-c) Contract, pending contract, legitimate interest (conduct business), international trade compliance laws
+d) Contract, pending contract, legitimate interest (conduct business), international trade compliance laws.

 9 Recipients/category of recipients of personal data

-c) Companies within the Ekman Group, Credit insurance companies, auditors and others to fulfill business obligations, follow legal requirements and conduct business, and only when necessary and lawful
+d) Companies within the Ekman Group, Credit insurance companies, auditors and others to fulfill business obligations, follow legal requirements and conduct business, and only when necessary and lawful.

 10 International transfer of personal data

-a) Personal data may be transferred to Switzerland (for administrative purposes)
+a) Event participants’ personal data may be transferred to Switzerland (for administrative purposes).

-b) Personal data may be transferred to Switzerland (for administrative purposes)
+c) Newsletter and communication receivers’ personal data may be transferred to Switzerland (for administrative purposes).

-c) Where necessary to conduct business and on a legal basis
+d) Business partners’ personal data may be transferred internationally where necessary to conduct business and on a legal basis.

 11 Period data is kept

-a) No more than 60 days after the completion of an event.
+a) Event participants’ personal data will be kept for two (2) years after the event.
 Any submitted evaluation related to an event is kept for a period of three (3) years.
-Photos/videos and/or voice recordings will be kept and potentially used for one (1) year.
+Photos/videos and/or voice recordings will be kept and potentially used for five (5) years, when it will be re-evaluated.

-b) Until communications are no longer wanted (opt-out is available at any time), or two (2) years after latest activity (by activity means use of our services, participation in our events, contact or otherwise expressed interest in our services)
+c) Personal data related to newsletter and communications recipients will be kept until communications are no longer wanted (opt-out is available at any time), or two (2) years after latest activity (by activity means use of our services, participation in our events, contact or otherwise expressed interest in our services).

-c) Per contract, per accounting, tax or business and compliance laws or per legitimate interest
+d) Business partners’ personal data will be kept per contract, per accounting, tax or business and compliance laws or per legitimate interest.

 12 Right to access, rectification, erasure, restrict processing and object to processing of personal data (EU only)